 The conversion process represented here is compatible with the description of "Composing the Representation Graph" from the 3.1.2 Load section of [[YAML]].
 The steps described below for converting to the internal representation operate upon that .

-When operating using the YAML-LD JSON profile, it is intended that the common feature provided by most YAML libraries of transforming YAML directly to JSON satisfies the requirements for parsing a YAML-LD file.
+When operating using the YAML-LD Basic profile, it is intended that the common feature provided by most YAML libraries of transforming YAML directly to JSON satisfies the requirements for parsing a YAML-LD file.

 As a developer, I want to be able to convert JSON-LD documents to YAML-LD by simply serializing the document using any standard YAML library, So that the resulting YAML is valid YAML-LD, resolving to the same graph as the original JSON-LD.